About Me

 My Work

-I write for spiritual seekers with intellectual curiosity, and for those who believe that understanding the past can illuminate the way forward.
+I write for spiritual seekers with intellectual curiosity, and for those who believe understanding the past can illuminate the way forward.
 I write for anyone interested in how we can live not just well, but wisely, creating conditions for flourishing that extend beyond ourselves to our communities and world.